 Children 3 years and under are free

-Really, there is nothing like Vegas and it’s dazzling nighttime light show.
+Really, there is nothing like Vegas and its dazzling nighttime light show.
 From the Wheel, you can see the Bellagio fountains going off, along with all the lights and colors of the strip in its full spectacle.
-There is no denying the View from the High Roller is incredible at night.
+The Views from the High Roller is incredible at night and makes for a real once-in-a-lifetime experience.

 However, the Daytime view is still something to behold.
 The Giant shiny hotels actually look better, in some ways, during the day than the night.
 The Glistening towers of steel and glass really do look fantastic in the Desert Sun.
 Anyone taking a trip during the day will not be disappointed.